wichmann-lab/python-psignifit/docs/index.md

 The first implementation, as Python-clone of the original MATLAB library, was done by Sophie Laturnus and Ole Fortmann.

-The current completely rewritten implementation is the result of the work of several [contributors](https://github.com/wichmann-lab/python-psignifit/blob/main/CONTRIBUTORS).
+The current completely rewritten implementation is the result of a programming sprint in September 2024 and later work.
+The participants were David-Elias Künstle, Felix Wichmann, Guillermo Aguilar, Lisa Schwetlick, Pietro Berkes and Tiziano Zito.
+The complete list of [contributors](https://github.com/wichmann-lab/python-psignifit/blob/main/CONTRIBUTORS).

 We would like to thank previous members of the Wichmann-lab who were involved in developing MCMC based methods of Bayesian inference for